Towards Pervasive Distributed Agentic Generative AI -- A State of The Art: Agent LLM Architecture

 \subsection{Large Language Models}

-The LLM architecture serves as the core cognitive component, or "brain", of these intelligent agents.
-Its fundamental operation relies on "next token prediction".
-This means that given an input sequence of words (tokens), transformed into numerical embeddings, the LLM predicts the subsequent word in the sequence, iteratively generating the output.
+The core cognitive component, or "brain", of intelligent agents are Large Language Models (LLMs).
+Their fundamental operation rely on "next token prediction".
+This means that given an input sequence of words (tokens), transformed into numerical embeddings, LLMs predict the subsequent token in the sequence, iteratively generating the output.
 The success of LLMs in this task is largely attributed to their foundation in the Transformer architecture, illustrated in Figure~\ref{fig:transformer}.
-Its design captures long-range dependencies within the text and effectively models the complex structures of human language~\cite{vaswani2017attention}.
+Its design captures long-range dependencies within the text and effectively mimics the complex structures of human language~\cite{vaswani2017attention}.
 A typical LLM consists of stacked Transformer layers, each incorporating a multi-head self-attention mechanism and a position-wise fully connected feed-forward network.
 The multi-head self-attention mechanism allows the model to weigh the importance of different parts of the input sequence when processing each word.
 It processes the encoded input as a set of key-value pairs (K, V), where both keys and values have a dimension equal to the input sequence length (n).
 The Transformer employs scaled dot-product attention to calculate how much attention each value should receive based on a query (Q):

 Instead of performing this attention calculation just once, the multi-head mechanism does it in parallel multiple times.
 The resulting independent attention outputs are then combined (concatenated) and transformed linearly to produce the desired output dimensions.
 The Transformer architecture is fundamentally composed of two main components: an encoder and a decoder.
 The encoder's role is to create an attention-based representation of the input, enabling it to "attend" to relevant information.
 Each encoder layer includes a multi-head self-attention sub-layer and a simple position-wise feed-forward network, with each sub-layer benefiting from a residual connection and layer normalization.
 The decoder's function is to generate the output sequence based on the encoded representation.
 Each decoder layer includes two multi-head attention sub-layers (one for self-attention and one for attention over the encoder's output) and a feed-forward network, again with residual connections and layer normalization.
 Finally, a a linear layer and a softmax are applied to the decoder's output, producing a probability distribution over the vocabulary from which the next word is sampled.